-• Intercreditor agreements are also frequently used in corporate debt workouts where the parties wish to keep the borrower out of a formal bankruptcy proceeding.
+- Many project finance transactions, where several different types of lenders participate, call for an intercreditor agreement among the lenders to ensure ratable sharing of payments and losses. - Intercreditor agreements are also frequently used in corporate debt workouts where the parties wish to keep the borrower out of a formal bankruptcy proceeding.
 Equal treatment of similar-situated creditors is, of course, a fundamental premise of most bankruptcy systems.
-Creditors desiring to replicate this feature in an out-of-court debt workout can do so by means of an intercreditor agreement that provides for ratable sharing of payments or recoveries.

-• Subordination agreements are the instruments of choice when lenders to the same borrower want to establish legally-enforceable priorities that will take effect in, and sometimes out of, bankruptcy.
-These agreements come in many different varieties, but they all have one thing in common: they establish contractual payment priorities among creditors that would otherwise have equally-ranking claims against the borrower....\58
+Creditors desiring to replicate this feature in an out-of-court debt workout can do so by means of an intercreditor agreement that provides for ratable sharing of payments or recoveries. - Subordination agreements are the instruments of choice when lenders to the same borrower want to establish legally-enforceable priorities that will take effect in, and sometimes out of, bankruptcy.
+These agreements come in many different varieties, but they all have one thing in common: they establish contractual payment priorities among creditors that would otherwise have equally-ranking claims against the borrower....65

 An argument that a pari passu clause could operate as a constraint on creditors requiring them, to ensure that other creditors were receiving payment when they did was rejected in the Southern District of New York in 2003 in Nacional Financiera, S.N.C. v.
-Chase Manhattan Bank:
+Chase Manhattan Bank:66